abylikhsanov/uni-gui-mandelbrot/README.md

 # uni-gui-mandelbrot
 Uni project.
-Making a GUI on Java.
+Making a GUI in Java.